bugsnag/bugsnag-build-reporter-node/README.md

   - `autoAssignRelease: boolean` automatically associate this build with any new error events and sessions that are received for the `releaseStage` until a subsequent build notification is received.
 If this is set to `true` and no `releaseStage` is provided the build will be applied to `'production'`.
   - `appVersionCode: string` if you're using this module to report Android app builds, set this option
   - `appBundleVersion: string` if you're using this module to report iOS/macOS/AppleTV app builds, set this option
+  - `metadata: object` an object describing key/value pairs containing any custom build information that provides useful metadata about the build. e.g. build configuration parameters, versions of dependencies, reason for the build etc.
 - `opts`
   - `logLevel: string` the minimum severity of log to output (`'debug'`, `'info'`, `'warn'`, `'error'`)
   - `logger: object` provide a different logger object `{ debug, info, warn, error }`